 On Tidying Up, homeowners learn how to choose what to keep and what to let go of, by reflecting on whether each item brings them joy.
 The basic idea is that a happy, clutter-free home comes from filling your place with stuff that makes you joyful, while also adopting a more minimalist lifestyle.

 When I first watched the show, I pulled everything out of my closet and dresser drawers and tried it all on to see what gave me joy.
-I ended up gutting two-trash-bags worth of clothes—that’s how good this show is.
+I ended up gutting two trash bags worth of clothes—that’s how good this show is.

 If you feel like your home is a mess, and you want it to look clean, Clean House is the show for you.
 It aired for 10 seasons, and, for a long time, actress and comedian Niecy Nash was the host.

 Probably best known for her role on Reno 911!, Nash brought fun and quirkiness to Clean House and made the show motivating and easy to watch.
-Nash goes to people’s homes and helps them get rid of stuff they no longer needed.
+Nash goes to people’s homes and helps them get rid of stuff they no longer need.

 They also sometimes renovate the rooms they clean out, leaving the homeowners with something to be proud of.
 My favorite part is they sell the stuff they decide to get rid of, and then use that money (the amount of which is matched by the show) to redo their home.